 Dr. Sean P. Powers

-Professor of Marine Sciences, University of South Alabama
+Professor and Chair of Marine Sciences, University of South Alabama

 & Senior Marine Scientist, Dauphin Island Sea Lab

 Dauphin Island Sea Lab